Written by Divinity Nutra, Updated on February 25, 2023

 Turmeric can also work in conjunction with fluconazole, a medication that treats a multitude of yeast and fungal infections.
 One study showed a positive synergistic effect against the strain Candida tropicalis.
 This result is important since fluconazole-resistant candidiasis has become more common.

 Interestingly, a second study conducted yielded similar results regarding fluconazole’s ineffectiveness against Candida.
 It turns out, curcumin was significantly more effective than fluconazole at inhibiting the adhesion of select Candida strains isolated from AIDS patients to human buccal epithelial cells (BEC).

 The last study we’ll look at involves the combination of curcumin with ascorbic acid (vitamin C).
 Curcumin again performed well by itself, able to effectively inhibit Candida albicans yeast cells.

-Does turmeric kill Candida?
-It appears that it can happen in isolation.
-Though, results may vary depending on the strain, the severity of the yeast infection, other medications used, the health of the individual, etc.
+Results may vary depending on the strain, the severity of the yeast infection, other medications used, and the health of the individual.

 Many studies have demonstrated the antifungal activity of curcumin on Candida strains and various other types of fungi.
 Using turmeric for yeast infections seems to be an excellent natural remedy.
 As always, consult with a doctor or certified medical professional to see if a turmeric and curcumin supplement can improve your situation.